alanoudmk/ROS1-Bridge/README.md

 # ROS1 Bridge

 The ``ros1_bridge`` package allows you to map topics, services, and actions between ROS 1 and ROS 2, enabling seamless communication and integration between the two ROS distributions.
-This is particularly useful when you have existing ROS 1 code that you want to leverage in a ROS 2 environment or when you need to integrate ROS 1 and ROS 2 components in a single system.
+This is particularly useful when you have existing ROS 1 code that you want to leverage in a ROS 2 environment or when you need to integrate ROS1 and ROS2 components in a single system.

 ***